Manuals

 Use Managed Switches

-For long-term stability, go with managed switches.
-They give you full control and avoid problems like Energy Efficient Ethernet or misconfigured multicast settings, which unmanaged switches might introduce.
-They also offer remote control and monitoring for troubleshooting.
+For long-term stability, always go with managed switches.
+They give you full control and avoid problems like Energy Efficient Ethernet or misconfigured multicast settings, which might be caused by unmanaged switches.
+Furthermore, managed switches also offer remote control and monitoring for troubleshooting.
 Even smaller networks will benefit.

 Choose a Star Layout

-Build your network using a star topology with a central switch.
-All devices connect to a central switch.
+Build your network using a star topology with a central switch, where all devices connect to a central switch.
 This reduces latency, prevents signal drops, and makes troubleshooting much easier.

 IP Addresses